soundcloud/delect/README.md

 # Delect - The Gradle Plugin for Dagger Reflect

-1. Add this to your project's root build.gradle:
+1. Add the plugin to your project's root build.gradle:
 ```
 apply plugin: 'com.soundcloud.delect'
 ```